SharonLutz/powerMRMA/README.md

 MA.4way is the 4 way decompoisition to mediation analysis.

-The MR.Classical, MA.Imai and MA.4Way methods all test for the indirect effect from the first SNP input to Y through M. The MR.Egger, MR.IVW and MR.Median methods use all of the SNPs input to check for an indirect from the SNPs to Y through M.
+Please use ?powerMRMA to see the man page which gives full details on all of the input parameters.

 The number of SNPs is set using "nSNP" (default = 4).
 X is generated from a binomial distribution where the minor allele frequency (MAF) for all SNPS is input as a vector, the default is MAF = c(0.2,0.2,0.2,0.2).